 8. 1952 London smog disaster

-The smog that shrouded London on the night of December 5, 1952, remained on the city for four months.
-The high amounts of sulfur dioxide, black soot and tar released in the atmosphere by excess coal combustion to warm the city homes during the winter of 1952 and 1953 contributed to the unusual smog.
-Besides lowering the visibility, the smog killed more than 12000 people.
+The smog that shrouded London on the night of December 5, 1952, remained in the city for four months.
+The high amounts of sulfur dioxide, black soot, and tar released in the atmosphere by excess coal combustion to warm the city homes during the winter of 1952 and 1953 contributed to the unusual smog.
+Besides lowering visibility, the smog killed more than 12000 people.